As seen in:

 - Don’t just put the names of your EE skills.
 Provide evidence that shows your level of proficiency.

-Pro Tip: Apart from the skills section, you should also mention your best electrical engineering skills throughout your work experience section and refer to one or two of the most relevant ones in your electrical engineer resume objective or summary.
+Pro Tip: Apart from the skills section, you should also mention your best electrical engineering and technical skills throughout your work experience section and refer to one or two of the most relevant ones in your electrical engineer resume objective or summary.

 Need some inspiration?